 Next: A grisly discovery

 In October 2011, Alicia Keir sailed on the Carnival Dream to St. Martin.
 She took a secret with her: She was pregnant.
 She hadn’t told anyone because she wasn’t clear on who the father was, according to Ranker.

-During the cruise, Keir delivered birth — in her cabin, on her own.
+During the cruise, Keir gave birth — in her cabin, on her own.
 She wrapped the female infant in a towel and stowed her under the bed.

 Keir went on to have a wonderful cruise, and when the ship docked, Keir went on her way.
 Imagine the cleaning crew’s shock when they found the dead infant under the bed.
 Keir pled guilty to involuntary manslaughter.
 A judge sentenced her to one day in prison, but Keir didn’t even serve those 24 hours, according to CBS Chicago.

 8. Drugged and left to die